Ubiquity in graphs II: Ubiquity of graphs with nowhere-linear end structure: Introduction

 \section{Introduction}

 This paper is the second in a series of papers making progress towards a conjecture of Andreae on the \emph{ubiquity} of graphs.
-Given a graph $G$ and some relation $\triangleleft$ between graphs we say that $G$ is \emph{$\triangleleft$-ubiquitous} if whenever $\Gamma$ is a graph such that $nG \triangleleft \Gamma$ for all $n \in \mathbb{N}$, then $\aleph_0 G \triangleleft \Gamma$, where $\alpha G$ denotes the disjoint union of $\alpha$ many copies of $G$.
-For example, a classic result of Halin \cite{H65} says that the ray is $\subseteq$-ubiquitous, where $\subseteq$ is the subgraph relation.
+Given a graph~$G$ and some relation~$\triangleleft$ between graphs we say that~$G$ is \emph{$\triangleleft$-ubiquitous} if whenever~$\Gamma$ is a graph such that ${nG \triangleleft \Gamma}$ for all~${n \in \mathbb{N}}$, then ${\aleph_0 G \triangleleft \Gamma}$, where~${\alpha G}$ denotes the disjoint union of~$\alpha$ many copies of~$G$.
+For example, a classic result of Halin~\cite{H65} says that the ray is $\subseteq$-ubiquitous, where~$\subseteq$ is the subgraph relation.

-Examples of graphs which are not ubiquitous with respect to the subgraph or topological minor relation are known (see \cite{A13} for some particularly simple examples).
-In \cite{A02} Andreae initiated the study of ubiquity of graphs with respect to the minor relation $\preceq$.
-He constructed a graph which is not $\preceq$-ubiquitous, however the construction relied on the existence of a counterexample to the well-quasi-ordering of infinite graphs under the minor relation, for which only examples of very large cardinality are known \cite{T88}.
+Examples of graphs which are not ubiquitous with respect to the subgraph or topological minor relation are known (see~\cite{A13} for some particularly simple examples).
+In~\cite{A02} Andreae initiated the study of ubiquity of graphs with respect to the minor relation~$\preceq$.
+He constructed a graph which is not $\preceq$-ubiquitous, however the construction relied on the existence of a counterexample to the well-quasi-ordering of infinite graphs under the minor relation, for which only examples of size at least the continuum are known~\cite{T88}.
 In particular, the question of whether there exists a countable graph which is not $\preceq$-ubiquitous remains open.
-Most importantly, however, Andreae \cite{A02} conjectured that at least all locally finite graphs, those with all degrees finite, should be $\preceq$-ubiquitous.
+Most importantly, however, Andreae~\cite{A02} conjectured that at least all locally finite graphs, those with all degrees finite, should be $\preceq$-ubiquitous.

 \begin{ubqconjecture} Every locally finite connected graph is $\preceq$-ubiquitous. \end{ubqconjecture}